xianzhon/vim-code-runner/README.md

 * Run code in current buffer
 * View code output in split window
+* Support user input in output window when the program reads from standard input
 * Make the command configable, user can override the settings

 ## Configurations